On a conjecture of Furusho over function fields: Introduction

 given by

 and its kernel contains the one-dimensional vector space $\ok\cdot \zeta_{A}(n)$ when $n$ is divisible by $q-1$. \end{theorem}

-Since by \cite{Go79} we have $\zeta_{A}(n)_{v}=0$ when $n$ is divisible by $q-1$, an interesting consequence of the theorem above is that if $\zeta_{A}(\fs)$ is \lq\lq Eulerian\rq\rq, ie., $\zeta_{A}(\fs)$ is a $k$-multiple of the $\wt(\fs)$th power of Carltiz period, then $\zeta_{A}(\fs)_{v}=0$.
-We mention that for fixed weight, the spirit of the result above is that $v$-adic MZV's satisfy the same $\ok$-linear relations that their corresponding $\infty$-adic MZV's satisfy.
-A stronger consequence is obtained in Corollary~\ref{Cor: Consequence}.
-Note that by \cite{C14} the $\ok$-linear relations among MZV's are generated by those $k$-linear relations among MZV's of the same weight.
+Since by \cite{Go79} we have $\zeta_{A}(n)_{v}=0$ when $n$ is divisible by $q-1$, an interesting consequence of the theorem above is that if $\zeta_{A}(\fs)$ is \lq\lq Eulerian\rq\rq, ie., $\zeta_{A}(\fs)$ is a $k$-multiple of the $\wt(\fs)$th power of the Carltiz period, then $\zeta_{A}(\fs)_{v}=0$.
+We mention that for fixed weight, the spirit of the result above is that $v$-adic MZV's satisfy the same $\ok$-linear relations as their corresponding $\infty$-adic MZV's satisfy.
+For example, Thakur~\cite[Thm.~5]{T09b} showed that $\zeta_{A}(m,m(q-1))=\zeta_{A}(mq)/ (\theta-\theta^{q})^{m}$ for $m\leq q$, and so by Theorem~\ref{Thm: Well-defined map in Introduction} we have $\zeta_{A}(m,m(q-1))_{v}=\zeta_{A}(mq)_{v}/(\theta-\theta^{q})^{m}$.
+Note that in~\cite{C14}, we have that all $\ok$-linear relations among MZV's are generated by $k$-linear relations among MZV's of the same weight.
+This is Baker's phenomenon for MZV's over function fields and it is out of reach for the classical MZV's as it is still very difficult to prove transcendence results in the classical case.

-The analogy of the theorem above in the classical setting between real-valued MZV's and $p$-adic MZV's is still unknown.
-However, we mention that both real-valued MZV's and $p$-adic MZV's satisfy the regularized double shuffle relations \cite{IKZ06, FJ07}, and conjecturally regularized double shuffle relations generate all the $\QQ$-linear relations among the real-valued MZV's.
-Therefore, conjecturally $p$-adic MZV's satisfy the $\QQ$-linear relations that their corresponding real-valued MZV's satisfy.
-Compared with this (classical) conjecture, our Theorem~\ref{Thm: Well-defined map in Introduction} provides stronger results as it is over algebraic coefficients.
+Finally, we mention that Thakur~\cite{T10} showed that $\infty$-adic MZV's form a $k$-algebra.
+From numerical evidence using Sage, it seems that our $v$-adic MZV's form a $k$-algebra and the map from the space of MZV's to the space of $v$-adic MZV's is a $k$-algebra homomorphism.
+These questions are listed at the end of this paper and we plan to tackle them in a future project.